How to Hold a Tennis Racket: 5 Grips Every Player Should Know

 Continental Grip

-The Continental, knuckle on bevel 2, is sometimes called the “hammer grip” because you hold the racket roughly the way you’d hold a hammer.
+The Continental grip, with the index knuckle on bevel 2, is sometimes called the “hammer grip” because you hold the racket roughly the way you’d hold a hammer.
 It underpins serving, overhead smashes, volleys, and slice shots.
 Coaches teach it first for serve mechanics because the wrist can pronate naturally through the swing.
 On groundstrokes it flattens the trajectory out and rarely shows up on the modern baseline.

 Eastern Forehand Grip

 Place your hand flat on the strings, then slide it down to the handle without rotating.
 The knuckle lands on bevel 3.
-For most players this is the most natural resting position, and it produces clean, flat-to-moderate topspin forehands without straining the wrist, which is why it’s usually the first grip taught to beginners.
+For most players the Eastern tennis grip is the most natural resting position, and it produces clean, flat-to-moderate topspin forehands without straining the wrist, which is why it’s usually the first grip taught to beginners.
+Once the grip feels settled, our step-by-step guide to how to hit a tennis forehand walks through the unit turn, contact point, and follow-through that turn it into a repeatable stroke.

 Semi-Western Forehand Grip